jiyakulkarni/ibex-microarchitectural-bottleneck-analysis/README.md

-# Cycle-Accurate Microarchitectural and Pipeline Bottleneck Analysis of the Ibex RISC-V Core
+# Cycle-Accurate Microarchitectural and Pipeline Bottleneck Analysis of the Ibex RISC-V Core Using RTL Instrumentation and Real Software Workloads

 This project presents a cycle-accurate microarchitectural and pipeline-level bottleneck analysis of the Ibex RISC-V core using RTL instrumentation, execution tracing, and real bare-metal software workloads.